 For that reason, and for the bare bones requirements to get a visa to run your company, the Philippines is a jurisdiction worth considering if you want to work internationally.
 If you want to open a retail store or restaurant, you’ll need to find a legitimate Filipino partner to own 60%.

 Forming the corporation takes about a month, and getting your visa another few months.
-The good news is the government takes actual think tank reports and is studying various processes – such as incorporating – and how they can simplify things.
+The good news is that the government takes actual think tank reports and studies various processes — such as incorporating — and how they can simplify things.